 All these bad circumstances pushed me to join the YMCA VTC.
 My only way to improve my family situation is to finish my current study and find work.

 At the VTC we study a large variety of topics such as office equipment maintenance and computer maintenance which is very interesting for me especially taking the machines apart and reassembling them.
 I also really enjoy the secretarial classes where I am learning skills like how to act at work and office tasks such as filing, answering phones, taking notes etc.

 Life skills classes are very important for us at the personal level as they enable us know more about ourselves, building trust, and improving our communication skills.

-To view more case studies please click on the following:
+To view more *personal stories please click on the following:

 *In accordance with Y Care International’s Protection of Vulnerable Young People’s Policy, all names of beneficiaries featured in these case studies have been changed.